 Prior to your LASIK procedure, your eyelids and lashes will be cleaned.
 Antibiotic, anti-inflammatory and anesthetic drops will be placed in your eyes.
 A mild sedative may be given to you, as well, to help you relax.

 Once you are prepared for your surgery, you will be escorted to the laser suite for treatment.
 You will be lying down for the LASIK procedure.
 Your surgeon will use the information from your extensive pre-operative testing to program your individualized treatment into the laser.
 A sophisticated computer will monitor and track your eye during your LASIK procedure to most accurately direct the laser.
-Your LASIK Surgeon will confirm all laser programing, and he or she will operate the laser.
+Your LASIK Surgeon will confirm all laser programming, and he or she will operate the laser.

 Although most patients say there is no pain during their LASIK procedure, some report feeling mild pressure or vibration.